sloth-ci/sloth-ci/README.rst

 Install
 =======

-Install Sloth CI, the Bitbucket validator, and the logs extension with pip:
+Install Sloth CI and the Bitbucket validator with pip:

 .. code-block:: bash